Mobile: 0414 585 595

 Practical 7 step guide to stop anxiety attacks (easy self-hypnosis instructions)

-To help you deal with stress and anxiety in you life, learn to manage it by practicing below step-by-step self hypnosis suggestions.
+Meanwhile, to help you deal with stress and anxiety in your daily life, follow the below step-by-step self hypnosis suggestions.
+The act of visualising shows you two choices –

 • create calmness you desire for yourself in the future

-As a result your body will start to redefine the internal response to the anxiety triggers in a more calm way.
+• Visualising yourself being calm in future moments, will activate favourable resources in your brain.
+As a result, your body starts to redefine internal responses to anxiety and panic attacks, in a more calm way.

 Step 1 ~ Breathe calmly to reduce Anxiety…

-Easily guide yourself into a state of deep relaxation and self-hypnosis.
+Easily get yourself into a state of relaxation and self-hypnosis.
+Start doing this with your breathing.
+Breathe in and out through your nose.

-• In-breath count to 3
+• On the in-breath count to 3

 • Out-breath count to 6